nickxir12/nickxir12.github.io/index.md

 I'm **Nikolaos Xi̱ros**, an undergraduate student at the National Technical University of Athens.
 I'm passionate about AI, multimodal learning, and exploring how intelligent systems understand the world.

-You can navigate the site using the menu above to learn more about my work and interests.
+Use the navigation bar above to explore my projects and learn more about me.